-The performance report is for Property Council of New Zealand Incorporated ('the Council') and its controlled entity (The South Island Property Council Education Trust), together referred to as "the Group".
+This general purpose financial report is for Property Council of New Zealand Incorporated ('the Council') and its controlled entity (The South Island Property Council Education Trust), together referred to as "the Group".

 The Council is an incorporated society under the Incorporated Societies Act 1908.